limitbreakinc/payment-processor-v2/README.md

 - Nonce: An id unique to the order that helps prevent replay attacks.
 Nonce applies only to standard signed orders, and may not be re-used.
 For co-signed order, nonce should be set to `0`.
 Note: It is easier to generate a random nonce than attempt to keep track of nonces that have been used.
 However, be aware that a gas optimization is in place such that filled or cancelled nonces are tracked in a bitmap.
 0-255, 256-511, 512-767, etc all fall within the same slot, so if possible it is ideal to track used nonces through fill events and attempt to use sequential nonces starting at zero.
 Because each maker address has its own set of nonces generated for gasless listings, it is possible that marketplaces will have no knowledge of nonces used in outstanding order signatures.
 Ideally, a shared service could be created and utilized by all marketplaces that issues nonces for orders.
 - Expiration: The unix timestamp (in seconds) when the maker's order signature expires.
 A marketplace's order making API should use the current unix timestamp and add a user-defined validity time that is acknowledged in the maker's signature.
 - Marketplace Fee Numerator: Marketplace fee percentage in bips.
 Should be in range 0-10,000, as denominator is 10,000.
 0.5% fee numerator is 50, 1% fee numerator is 100, 10% fee numerator is 1,000 and so on.
 - Max Royalty Fee Numerator: Maximum approved royalty fee percentage in bips.
 Should be in range 0-10,000, as denominator is 10,000.
 0.5% fee numerator is 50, 1% fee numerator is 100, 10% fee numerator is 1,000 and so on.
 When requesting the order signature from the order maker, the marketplace MUST first attempt to read the royalties for the individual token using the EIP-2981 `royaltyInfo` function call on the collection.
-If `royaltyInfo` raises an exception (likely because it is unimplemented), the marketplace MUST attempt to determine if royalties have been backfilled  by calling the `collectionRoyaltyBackfillSettings` function on cPort.
+If `royaltyInfo` raises an exception (likely because it is unimplemented), the marketplace MUST attempt to determine if royalties have been backfilled  by calling the `collectionRoyaltyBackfillSettings` function on PaymentProcessor.
 If no on-chain royalties are present, this may be set to `0`.

 ### Sweep Order